 1.1.
 Motivations to Entrepreneurship

-In the literature on the field of personal behavior, the behavior of a person is primarily influenced by their motivational system, although it is also some other factors that determines their actions.
+In the literature on the field of personal behavior, the behavior of a person is primarily influenced by their motivational system.
+However, it is also some other factors that determine their actions.
 Naffziger and Hornsby9 suggest that a person's performance is affected by both their intrinsic nature and their internal stimuli, such as their needs, attitudes, and values.
 The intrinsic nature of a person is determined by their subjective perception of the world, innate abilities, and personality traits.
 Other factors like effort, ability, previous experiences, age, education, family background, and environment also play a role in shaping behavior, including the decision to pursue entrepreneurship.

-The literature of general entrepreneurship also documented that motivations for a person to start a business varies by both pull and push factors6,10.
+The literature on general entrepreneurship also documented that motivations for a person to start a business vary by both pull and push factors6,10.
 Pull motivations refer to the internal desires and aspirations that drive individuals towards entrepreneurship, while push motivations are external factors that push individuals into pursuing entrepreneurial endeavors11.
 One common pull motivation for individuals in pursuing entrepreneurship is the desire for autonomy and independence.
 Many aspiring entrepreneurs are motivated by the opportunity to be their own boss, make their own decisions, and have control over their professional destiny12, 13.
 For example, an individual with a passion for innovation may feel compelled to start their own tech company to have the freedom to bring their ideas to life without any restrictions.
 Another pull motivation is the potential for financial success and wealth creation.
 Entrepreneurship offers the possibility of higher earnings and financial rewards compared to traditional employment11,13.
-Individuals who are driven by financial independence and the desire to create wealth may be motivated to start their own business.
-For instance, someone with a strong business acumen may see entrepreneurship as a means to build a profitable enterprise and achieve financial stability.
+Individuals who are driven by financial independence and the desire to create wealth may be motivated to start their own businesses.
+For instance, someone with strong business acumen may see entrepreneurship as a means to build a profitable enterprise and achieve financial stability.
 On the other hand, push motivations can also play a significant role in driving individuals towards entrepreneurship11.
 One common push motivation is dissatisfaction with traditional employment.
 Some individuals may feel unfulfilled or constrained in their current jobs, leading them to seek alternative paths through entrepreneurship14.
 For example, an individual who feels stifled in a corporate environment may be pushed towards entrepreneurship as a way to pursue their passions and have more creative freedom.
 Another push motivation is the desire for personal growth and self-development.
 Many individuals are motivated by the opportunity to challenge themselves, learn new skills, and grow both personally and professionally.
 Entrepreneurship demands constant learning, adaptability, and resilience, making it an attractive option for those seeking personal growth.
 For instance, someone who values continuous learning and self-improvement may be motivated to start a business to push their boundaries and expand their skill set.

-However, previous studies expressed that motivations for entrepreneurship can vary among individuals, and each personal circumstances may influence their decision to pursue entrepreneurship13,15.
+However, previous studies expressed that motivations for entrepreneurship can vary among individuals, and each personal circumstance may influence their decision to pursue entrepreneurship13,15.
 Gimmon, Yitshaki15.
-These researches documented that family contexts, social status, gender or ages even influence personal motivations for startup.
-In addition, these recent studies also call for futher research on specific groups of people’ motivations to pursue entrepreneurship, especially those were ethnic group, immigrants, female, and young higher eductation students.
-A better understanding on these group of people’s motivations will provide a better general picture to general entrepreneurship but also directly sound profound to understand each specific group’s motivations toward entrepreneurship.
+These researches documented that family contexts, social status, gender, or age even influence personal motivations for startup.
+In addition, these recent studies also call for further research on specific groups of people’s motivations to pursue entrepreneurship, especially those who were ethnic groups, immigrants, females, and young higher eductation students.
+A better understanding of these group of people’s motivations will provide a better general picture of general entrepreneurship but also directly sound profound to understand each specific group’s motivations toward entrepreneurship.

 1.2.
 Barriers to Entrepreneurship